SasView/sasmodels/doc/guide/orientation/orientation.rst

 integral.
 This is not enough, though.
 Consider a shape which is tumbling freely around the $b$ axis, with $\Delta\theta$ uniform in $[-180, 180]$.
 At
 $\pm 90$, all points in $\Delta\phi$ map to the pole, so the jitter will have a distinct angular preference.
-If the spin axis is normal to the beam (which will be the case for $\theta=90$ and $\Psi=90$), the scattering pattern should be circularly symmetric, but it will go to zero at $\pm 90$ due to the
+If the spin axis is along the beam (which will be the case for $\theta=90$ and $\Psi=90$) the scattering pattern should be circularly symmetric, but it will go to zero at $q_x = 0$ due to the
 $\sin(\Delta\theta)$ correction.
 This problem does not appear for a shape that is tumbling freely around the $a$ axis, with $\Delta\phi$ uniform in
 $[-180, 180]$, so swap the $a$ and $b$ axes so $\Delta\theta < \Delta\phi$
 and adjust $\Psi$ by 90.
-This works with the existing sasmodels shapes due to symmetry.
+This works with the current sasmodels shapes due to symmetry.

 Alternative projections were considered.